mnelson4/printmyblog/readme.txt

 **Pro Print Features**

 * saveable projects
-* create digital PDFs, print-ready PDFs, and ePub eBooks
+* create digital PDFs, print-ready PDFs, and ePub eBooks (paid only)
 * select posts, pages, print materials (posts intended only for use in Pro Print) and most custom post types (eg products from WooCommerce)
 * search and filter for posts based on post type, status, categories, tags, custom taxonomies, author, and publish date
 * drag-and-drop reordering of content (and add new print materials on-the-fly)
 * organize posts into parts
-* add front and back matter (usually numbered with roman numerals with Pro Print Service)
+* add front and back matter (usually numbered with roman numerals with Pro PDF Service)
 * select from a variety of pre-built designs (similar to WordPress Themes, but for Pro Print)
 * customize designs (each has different settings and can have custom CSS) and can be saved for future projects
 * Theme Designers will feel at home creating a custom design using HTML, CSS, and even Javascript
 * better integration with plugins than Quick Print (especially those using Javascript)
 * save project metadata (like title, extra cover page content, categories etc)
-* automatic table of contents (with page references using Pro Print Service)
+* automatic table of contents (with page references using Pro PDF Service)
-* automatically replace hyperlinks to included content with page references (Pro Print Service only)
+* automatically replace hyperlinks to included content with page references (Pro PDF Service only)
-* automatically replace hyperlinks to external content with footnotes (Pro Print Service only)
+* automatically replace hyperlinks to external content with footnotes (Pro PDF Service only)
-* automatically move images to avoid spanning a pagebreak and unsightly whitespace (Pro Print Service only)
+* automatically move images to avoid spanning a pagebreak and unsightly whitespace (Pro PDF Service only)
 * choose article templates (eg "Content Only" or "Centered Content")
 * choose fonts, font sizes, page sizes and lots more
 * optionally apply your active theme's CSS (this is optional and because themes usually aren't designed for print, support for this requires payment)